miladkhanlou/Olympic-data-pipeline/README.md

 - The transformed data is saved back to **Azure Data Lake Storage**.

 ### 3. Data Analysis:
-- Perform data analysis on the transformed data using **Azure Synapse Analytics**, where SQL queries can be run to explore the data.
+- Performed data analysis on the transformed data using **Azure Synapse Analytics**, where SQL queries can be run to explore the data.

-### 4. Visualization:
-- Use **Power BI** or **Tableau** to create interactive dashboards showcasing insights from the Olympic data (e.g., medal counts, gender-based statistics).

 ## Technologies Used:
 - **Azure Data Factory**: For extracting data.